annapamma/vue-heatmap-tutorial/README.md

 </script>
 ```

+Installing the ApexCharts library loaded the Vue `component` object named `apexchart` from `VueApexCharts` into the environment.
+A `component` is basically a reactive web element with its own html, JavaScript, and styling.
+You can now use `apexcharts` in your html body just as you would any other element.
+The difference is that `apexcharts` responds directly to changes in your Vue app.

 ## Adding a heatmap with HTML and JavaScript

 Now that you have registered your component, you can use it in the element where you mounted your Vue app (`#app`).
-Add an apexcharts component to your html.
+Add the registered `apexcharts` component to your html.

 ```html
 <div id="app">